-The overall expenditure impact on the state agency schools is pending, contingent upon a response from the Governor's School for Agriculture at John de la Howe.
-Additionally, the School for the Deaf and Blind is not included in the definition of a public school, but we have requested a response from the agency on the potential expenditure impact.
-Further, the bill will have no expenditure impact on the Governor's School for the Arts and Humanities and the Wil Lou Gray Opportunity School since they can adhere to the provisions of the bill within existing appropriations.
+The expenditure impact of this bill on the state agency schools is undetermined.
+However, the bill will have no expenditure impact on the Governor's School for the Arts and Humanities or the Wil Lou Gray Opportunity School since they can adhere to the provisions of the bill within existing appropriations.
+The Governor's School for Agriculture previously indicated on similar legislation that any expenses for necessary textbook changes could be managed within existing appropriations.
 The Governor's School for Science and Mathematics indicates that the expenditure impact is undetermined since it is unknown how many inquiries the agency may receive regarding curriculum.
 If the agency experiences a large volume of inquiries, it may need to hire 0.5 FTE to handle the workload.
+Additionally, the School for the Deaf and Blind is not included in the definition of a public school, but indicates that the bill will have no expenditure impact since the agency can adhere to the provisions of the bill within existing appropriations.